ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 ```

 ### Unsubscribe
-The Handler-function returns an IMessageBusSubscription.
-To unsubscribe, you can call Unsubscribe() or Dispose().
+The Handler-function returns an `IMessageBusSubscription` that inherits from `IDisposable`.
+To unsubscribe, call `IMessageBusSubscription.Dispose()`.

 ```csharp
 var subscription = bus